jasonmacduffie/isles-of-maga/magic.md

 Raise Dead and Reincarnate still work as per the BFRPG rules, however doing so may raise the anger of Pastorum, who expected a new ghost to serve him.
 Therefore, bringing people back to life is uncommon and taboo in Maga, but still possible if they died recently and not of old age.

-Animate Dead for use as mindless minions such as zombies or skeletons is considered necromancy in Maga, which is outlawed.
+Animate Dead for use as mindless minions such as zombies or skeletons is considered necrosmithing in Maga, which is outlawed.
 Note that Magic-Users and Clerics are still *able* to do so, but not in the open.
-Clerics who are known necromancers will no longer be welcome in the Church of Gora and Magic-Users who are known necromancers will lose their membership in the Mages Guild.
-The Silver Sword (a subfaction in the Church of Gora) actively hunts down and kills necromancers.
+Clerics who are known necrosmiths will no longer be welcome in the Church of Gora and Magic-Users who are known necrosmiths will lose their membership in the Mages Guild.
+The Silver Sword (a subfaction in the Church of Gora) actively hunts down and kills necrosmiths.

 Some spells are tweaked to make more sense in the setting:

 - **Detect Evil** becomes **Detect Demonic**: The spell is only useful for detecting the presence of demons and demonic powers; it has nothing to do with evil intentions.
 The reverse is **Detect Anti-Demonic**.
 The exact same principle applies to **Protection from Evil** becoming **Protection from Demonic** (reverse **Protection from Anti-Demonic**), and **Dispel Evil** becoming **Dispel Demonic**.
-Undead creatures are considered demonic, largely because of the close association of necromancy and Pestium in Maga.
+Undead creatures are considered demonic, largely because of the close association of necrosmithing and Pestium in Maga.

 - **Commune** does not contact a patron deity; instead it contacts a particular Demon Lord, or at least a servant demon if the Lord is not available.
 The Demon Lord does not need to be the patron of that cleric.
 The Demon Lord must be willing to talk to the Cleric for the spell to work, however.